ItSam77/pert7nn/README.md

    %pip install -r requirements.txt
    ```

+   > **Warning:** If you are using Jupyter Notebook, you need to install the requirements in the notebook itself.
+It might cause errors during installation due to dependency issues.
+Consider using a virtual environment or conda kernel.

 3. **Run the notebook:**
    Create a new code block with the installation command above and execute it, then you can run the main notebook.